St. Mary of the Angels Basilica (Olean, New York)

 The Basilica of St Mary of the Angels is a Neo-Gothic Roman Catholic Minor basilica in the United States and a prominent landmark of Olean, NY.
-It is also a parish church, located on the west side of South Union Strert between West Henly Street and Irving Street in downtown Olean, near the Allegheny River.
+It is also a parish church, located on the west side of South Union Street between West Henley Street and Irving Street in downtown Olean, near the Allegheny River.
 It is considered one of the most visible symbols of Roman Catholicism in Olean, New York.

 History

 Construction

 This Catholic church began in 1852 as a small wooden "shanty" church, built with $300 collected from railroad workers.
 The noted Franciscan missionary, Rev. Pamphilius DiMagliano, OSF, replaced that church with a more formal building costing $10,000 in 1860.
 Father DiMagliano dedicated the church to the patroness of the mother-church of the Franciscan Order at Assisi, St. Mary of the Angels.